Grantward1/royalscript-forked/README.md

 royalscript -e path/to/royalscriptfile
 ```

-You can also use the `Main.Compile` function in your node programs.
+You can also import the royalscript module and use the exported `Compile` function in your node programs.

 ## Computational Functions